 The Croft School

 The Croft School: Jamaica Plain, a high-quality private school built around the attributes of “rigor and spark,” “student-centeredness,” “balance,” “strong relationships,” “outstanding teachers, collaborative improvement,” and “diversity, inclusivity, and anti-racism,” opened in Summer 2020.
+I volunteer there twice a week, Tuesdays and Thursdays.

 As I don’t want to violate any of the children’s privacy, I am writing blog posts.
 Feel free to read about my experiences!